skelclique/let-me-ask/README.md

 ## :dart: About ##

-Created for answer a lot of questions easily, with the tool
+Created for answer a lot of questions 💬 easily,
-you can create a room to answer the questionf of your own community
+with the tool you can create ✔ a room to answer the questions 💬 of your own viewers and followers 👀

 ## :sparkles: Features ##